vkgpt11/python-natural-language-processing/nlp_topics/README.md

 6. [Chinking with NLTK]
 7. [Named Entity Recognition with NLTK]
 8. [The corpora with NLTK]
-[9.
-Wordnet with NLTK]
+9. [Wordnet with NLTK]
-10. Text Classification with NLTK
+10. [Text Classification with NLTK]
-11. Converting words to Features with NLTK
+11. [Converting words to Features with NLTK]
-12. Naive Bayes Classifier with NLTK
+12. [Naive Bayes Classifier with NLTK]
-13. Scikit-Learn Sklearn with NLTK
+13. [Scikit-Learn Sklearn with NLTK]
-14. Combining Algorithms with NLTK
+14. [Combining Algorithms with NLTK]
-15. Improving Training Data for sentiment analysis with NLTK
+15. [Improving Training Data for sentiment analysis with NLTK]
-16. Latent_Sementic_Analysis_BooksTitle
+16. [Latent_Sementic_Analysis_BooksTitle]